schalkventer/telekinesis/README.md

 # 🧙‍♂️ Telekinesis

 Create and control web workers directly from JavaScript / Typescript using Promises.
+No build-process required.

 ## Basic JS Example